jarlandi/sna/laboratory/session-1/ps01_cytoscape_basics.md

 # 1. Importing a network

-Before importing, wi will have a fast look at the dataset file contents (just clik on the links above to open in the web browser).
+Before importing, we will have a fast look at the dataset file contents (just clik on the links above to open in the web browser).
 You will find three different data formats.

 ### Import Zachary's karate club network